IowaDave/pxt-constants/README.md

 <a href="https://makecode.microbit.org/blocks/custom">https://makecode.microbit.org/blocks/custom</a>

-<p><em>Dear Experts: As you know, JavaScript (to be completely correct, Static TypeScript) does in fact provide a special, built-in constant named PI in the Math module.
+<p><em>Dear Experts: True, JavaScript (to be completely correct, Static TypeScript) does in fact provide a special, built-in constant named PI in the Math module.
 It is the value that should be used in calculations because it carries pi out to the full precision available in MakeCode.</em></p>

 <p><em>Alas, the Math group of blocks does not make it available by default.</em></p>

 <p><em>With a bit of tricky coding this built-in constant can be coaxed into appearing as a gray block.
 Afterward, the gray block can be re-used by copying and pasting.</em></p>

-<p></em>This article focuses on how to create constant-valued custom blocks having any value the user chooses to assign.
+<p><em>This article focuses on how to create constant-valued custom blocks having any value the user chooses to assign.
 We selected pi as an example, and showed how to assign it the very precise value of Math.PI.</em></p>

-<p><em>We leave it as an exercise for advanced readers to figure out how to utilize the built-in constant for pi as a gray block.</em></p>
+<p><em>We leave it as an exercise for advanced readers to figure out how to utilize the built-in constant for pi as a gray block, if they wish.</em></p>